Co-Operative Education

 HOW DOES CO-OP WORK?

 Students can earn 1 – 4 credits over the course of a semester.
 Students spend the first weeks of their semester in school preparing for their placement (pre-placement classes).
-Once placed students spend the majority of the week at the workplace, with regularly scheduled in-school days (integration classes).
+Once placed students spend the majority of the semester at the workplace, with regularly scheduled in-school days (integration classes).

 Pre-placement – first 2-3 weeks of the semester preparing for the workplace